rollb82/tourism-app/README.md

 I am utilizing a Content Management system which will contain a few custom objects.

+## Starting the app
+This project was created with create react app.
+Start the application by running **yarn start**.

+You will have to run a docker container containing the  Wordpress site build that contains the custom post objects (Tour, Location, and Points of Interests).

 These custom objects are the following:

 - *Tours:* Tours contain multiple locations that a user wants to visit.